AFRICAN COMMUNITY FUND

 - Vote on major strategic decisions, including dissolution.

 12.3.
-Non-Voting Meetings (Class B):
+Non-Voting Meetings (Regular Members):

 - Executive Committee Response: The Executive Committee shall provide a prompt and substantive written response to recommendations submitted in Non-Voting Meetings within sixty (60) days of receipt.